 We are pleased to share this community knowledge.
 As a community-created solution, Third Iron cannot provide technical support for your exact configuration.
-If you need further assistance, we recommend addressing queries to an sfx-discuss-l, or directly contact Ex Libris.
+If you need further assistance, we recommend addressing queries to an SFX user group listserv such as sfx-discuss-l, or directly contact Ex Libris.

 This step-by-step guide explains how to set up automated holdings uploads with your self-hosted SFX system.
 This guide was assembled with help from other institutions using this configuration, so please pay special attention to directory structure and adapt this to your own system configuration.

 Overall, the process requires you to set up a profile using the SFX built-in tools to export a holdings file that is compatible with BrowZine.
 Next, you will set up a cron job which will trigger this export automatically, zip the file, and move it to a location on your server.
 Third Iron will then automatically retrieve this file and update your BrowZine account at regular intervals.

 1. Within SFX, create a custom profile that you will reference from the command line interface.
 As seen in the screenshot below, first select "Advanced Export Profiles".
 Next, click on "Manage Profiles" and a dialog box will appear.
 Provided are the recommended settings :

 Profile Description: Weekly Export